drjkarl/MediChat/README.md

 # chat
-Simple plug & play real-time JavaScript chat implemented using Socket.io.
+Simple plug & play real-time JavaScript chat implemented using Socket.io - forked for medical environment use from m1k1o/chat.
+Thanks to m1ko for all the hard work!

 Where simplicity meets usability: